Disembowelment

-Disembowelment or evisceration is the removal of some or all of the organs of the gastrointestinal tract (the bowels, or viscera), usually through a horizontal incision made across the abdominal area.
-Disembowelment may result from an accident but has also been used as a method of torture and execution.
-In such practices, disembowelment may be accompanied by other forms of torture, or the removal of other vital organs.
+Disembowelment, disemboweling, evisceration, eviscerating or gutting is the removal of organs from the gastrointestinal tract (bowels or viscera), usually through an incision made across the abdominal area.
+Disembowelment is a standard routine operation during animal slaughter.
+In ancient Rome, disembowelment of animals was practiced for divination, and was known as haruspicy.
+Disembowelment of humans may result from an accident, but has also been used as a method of torture or execution.
+In such practices, disembowelment may be accompanied by various forms of torture or the removal of other vital organs.